The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 John Terhune/Journal & Courier A composite sketch — one of just a couple pictures of the Delphi Murders suspect.

-Police believe that the person in question is between 5’6″ and 5’10” tall and weighs between 180 to 200 pounds.
+Police believed that the person in question was between 5’6″ and 5’10” tall and weighed between 180 to 200 pounds.
+Meanwhile, they did not release any pictures of the Delphi murders scene.

 Dead Ends In The Hunt For Abby And Libby’s Killer